 It performs MX lookup verification and subsequent SMTP commands (i.e., MAIL FROM, RCPT TO).

-Once the DATA receipt is completed, if the size of the message is greater than the maximum size of a Pager Mode CPM Standalone Message (i.e., more than 1300 bytes), the IWF initiates a MSRP session with the target CPM User including the CPM Feature Tag “3gpp-service.ims.icsi.oma.cpm.largemsg” based on the received e-mail message and in accordance with section 7.2.1.2 of [OMA-CPM-TS-Conv-Func], with the clarifications given in Table 63 and Table 64.
+Once the DATA receipt is completed, if the size of the message is greater than the maximum size of a Pager Mode CPM Standalone Message (i.e., more than 1300 bytes) and Super Pager Mode is not supported in the destination network), the IWF initiates a MSRP session with the target CPM User including the CPM Feature Tag “3gpp-service.ims.icsi.oma.cpm.largemsg” based on the received e-mail message and in accordance with section 7.2.1.2 of [OMA-CPM-TS-Conv-Func], with the clarifications given in Table 63 and Table 64.

 When the MSRP session is established, the IWF sends the content received in the body of SMTP DATA protocol unit towards the CPM User via one or more MSRP SEND request(s) according to rules and procedures of [RFC4975], with the clarifications given in Table 65.